Gruppe aktiver Menschen gibt sich motiviert High Five im Park.

-The most important things in brief
+The most important points in brief

-MSM is an organic sulfur compound that occurs naturally in protein-rich foods and some vegetables
+MSM is an organic sulfur compound that occurs naturally in protein-rich foods and some vegetables.

 What is MSM (methylsulfonylmethane)?

 MSM is the abbreviation for methylsulfonylmethane – a naturally occurring sulfur compound found in all living organisms.
-After calcium, phosphorus, and potassium, sulfur is the fourth most abundant mineral in the human body.
+After calcium, phosphorus, and potassium, sulfur is actually the fourth most abundant mineral in the human body.

 Particularly high concentrations of sulfur are found in hair, nails, skin, tendons and cartilage.

-- As a component of important amino acids, enzymes and hormones
+• As a component of important amino acids, enzymes and hormones

-- Contributes to the structure and function of connective tissue, muscles and bones (1).
+• Contributes to the structure and function of connective tissue, muscles and bones (1).

 Why MSM is so important for your body